-This discussion describes the Corporation's compensation program for each person who acted as President and Chief Executive Officer ("CFO"), Chief Financial Officer ("CFO") and the three most highly-compensated executive officers (or three most highly-compensated individuals acting in a similar capacity), other than the CEO and the CFO, whose total compensation was more than \$150,000 in the Corporation's last fiscal year (each a "Named Executive Officer" and collectively the "Named Executive Officers").
-This section addresses the Corporation's philosophy and objectives and provides a review of the process that the Compensation and Corporate Governance Committee follows in deciding how to compensate the Named Executive Officers.
-This section also provides discussion and analysis of the Compensation and Corporate Governance Committee's specific decisions about the compensation of the Named Executive Officers for the fiscal year ended March 31, 2016.
-The Corporation had five Named Executive Officers during the fiscal year ended March 31, 2016, namely Claude Mc Master, President and Chief Executive Officer, Luc Audet, Chief Financial Officer, Philippe Roy, Chief Business Development Officer, Robert Desautels, Senior Vice-President, Technology, Strategy and Operations, and Sébastien Mailhot, Senior Vice-President, Corporate Development and Operations.
+This discussion describes the Corporation's compensation program for each person who acted as President and Chief Executive Officer ("CFO"), Chief Financial Officer ("CFO") and the three most highly-compensated executive officers (or three most highly-compensated individuals acting in a similar capacity), other than the CEO and the CFO, whose total compensation was more than \$150,000 in the Corporation's last fiscal year (each a "Named Executive Officer" or "NEO" and collectively the "Named Executive Officers" or "NEOs").
+This section addresses the Corporation's philosophy and objectives and provides a review of the process that the CCGC follows in deciding how to compensate the NEOs.
+This section also provides discussion and analysis of the CCGC's specific decisions about the compensation of the NEOs for the fiscal year ended March 31, 2017.
+The Corporation had five NEOs during the fiscal year ended March 31, 2017, namely Claude Mc Master, President and Chief Executive Officer, Luc Audet, Chief Financial Officer, Philippe Roy, Chief Business Development Officer, Sébastien Mailhot, Chief Operating Officer and Robert Desautels, Senior Vice President, Technology, Strategy and Operations.

-Compensation Committee
+Compensation and Corporate Governance Committee

-As at the date hereof, the Compensation and Corporate Governance Committee is composed of three directors, namely Louis P. Bernier, Jean Lamarre and Sylvain Lafrance.
-Messrs, Bernier, Lamarre and Lafrance are independent within the meaning of National Instrument 52-110 Audit Committees.
-The Board of Directors believes that the Compensation and Corporate Governance Committee has the knowledge, experience and required background to fulfill its mandate, and each member of the Compensation and Corporate Governance Committee has direct experience that is relevant to his or her responsibilities in executive compensation.
-In particular, Louis P. Bernier is a partner at Fasken Martineau DuMoulin LLP, a law firm, where he specializes in labour, employment, public and constitutional law.
-Mr. Bernier is also a member of the International Society for Labour and Social Security Law and a member of the board of directors and executive committee of the Fédération des chambres de commerce du Québec, where he serves as chairman of the labour committee; Jean Lamarre served as Executive Chairman of the Board of Directors of Semafo Inc. and is now Chairman of the Board of Directors.
-He is also the Chairman of the Board of Télé-Québec, the daily newspaper Le Devoir, and Arianne Phosphate Inc., and sits on the Board of Directors of, among others, TSO3 Inc.; Sylvain Lafrance has been Executive Vice-President, French Services of CBC, is a member of the Order of Canada, sits on the Boards of Directors of the Société des alcools du Québec, Victoria Square Group and the Orchestre Symphonique de Montréal and is Chairman of the Québec Film and Television Council.
-These collective skills and vast experience allow the Compensation and Corporate Governance Committee to make decisions affecting the relevance of policies and practices regarding the Corporation's compensation.
+As at the date hereof, the CCGC is composed of three directors, namely Louis P. Bernier, Gary M. Collins and Sylvain Lafrance.
+Messrs.
+Bernier, Collins and Lafrance are independent within the meaning of National Instrument 52-110 Audit Committees.
+The Board of Directors believes that the members of the CCGC have the knowledge, experience and required backgrounds to fulfill the CCGC's mandate, and each member of the CCGC has direct experience that is relevant to his responsibilities in executive compensation.
+In particular, (i) Louis P. Bernier is a partner at Fasken Martineau DuMoulin LLP, a law firm, where he specializes in labour, employment, public and constitutional law.
+Mr. Bernier is also a member of the

+International Society for Labour and Social Security Law and a member of the board of directors and executive committee of the Fédération des chambres de commerce du Québec, where he serves as chairman of the labour committee; (ii) Gary M. Collins, who spent 13 years as a Member of the British Columbia Legislative Assembly, including serving as British Columbia's Minister of Finance from 2001 to 2005, has served as President of Coastal Contacts Inc. and Harmony Airways, as director of Chorus Aviation Inc. (formerly Jazz Air Income Corporation), Liquor Stores North America, Catalyst Paper Corporation and Lantic Sugar/Rogers Sugar Inc., and as Senior Vice President of Belkorp Industries Inc.; and (iii) Sylvain Lafrance has been Executive Vice-President, French Services of the CBC, is a member of the Order of Canada, sits on the Boards of Directors of the Société des alcools du Québec, Victoria Square Group and the Orchestre Symphonique de Montréal and is Chairman of the Québec Film and Television Council.
+These collective skills and vast experience allow the CCGC to make decisions affecting the relevance of policies and practices regarding the Corporation's compensation.